 Now, use a sterile marker to mark the 3 by 4, 6R, and 6U approaches [1].
 Inflate the tourniquet [2] and insert a 2.7-millimeter lens through the 3 by 4 approach, located proximal to Lister’s node, for observation [3].
 If needed, insert a needle through the 6U approach for drainage [4].
 Explore wrist joint structures radially and ulnarly, moving from proximal to distal [5].

 SCOPE: Talent marking the surgical approaches with a sterile marker.
+Operations outside the joint cavity, and the videographer had filmed them.

 SCOPE: Talent inflating the tourniquet.
+Operations outside the joint cavity, and the videographer had filmed them.

 SCOPE: Talent inserting the 2.7 millimeter lens via the 3/4 approach.